Orange County Water Association, Inc.

 Article IX – Membership Fees and Assessments

 Sec.
 1. Dues.
 The annual dues shall be fixed by the Board of Directors annually by the affirmative vote of a majority of the Board of Directors.
-Annual dues shall be paid on or before February 1 of each calendar year for membership in that calendar year Dues paid between October 1 and the end of a calendar year shall be considered payment for the balance of the current calendar year and the following full calendar year.
+Annual dues may be paid on a rolling basis, with any paid membership extending for a period of 12 months from such payment.
+All paid memberships shall be valid of a period of 12-months, and expire at the end of such term unless renewed at the then-current annual due rate.

 Sec.
 2. Assessments.
 There shall be no annual assessment, but special assessments may be levied and collected from all members.
 No special assessment may be levied unless it shall first have been approved by a majority of the Board of Directors and further approved by a majority of the entire membership.